 Visualize multiple signals of a programmable FIR filter by using a logic analyzer.
-For more information on the model used in this example and how to configure the model to generate HDL code, see Generate HDL Code for Programmable FIR Filter.
+For more information on the model used in this example and how to configure the model to generate HDL code, see Programmable FIR Filter for FPGA.

 Open the example model.